brunomayerc/market-dashboard/README.md

-# StockMarket Dashboard
+# 📊 StockMarket Dashboard

-A simple React + Vite dashboard for stock market data.
+A modern and responsive React + Vite dashboard for tracking stock market data.

+---

+## 🚀 Features
+- **Real-time Data**: Stay updated with the latest stock market trends.
+- **Responsive Design**: Optimized for both desktop and mobile devices.
+- **Fast and Lightweight**: Built with Vite for blazing-fast performance.

+---

-## Getting Started
+## 🛠️ Getting Started

 ### Prerequisites
 - [Node.js](https://nodejs.org/) (v16 or higher recommended)